polyprinter/Marlin/README.md

 *   M202 - Set max acceleration in units/s^2 for travel moves (M202 X1000 Y1000) Unused in Marlin!!
 *   M203 - Set maximum feedrate that your machine can sustain (M203 X200 Y200 Z300 E10000) in mm/sec
 *   M204 - Set default acceleration: S normal moves T filament only moves (M204 S3000 T7000) im mm/sec^2  also sets minimum segment time in ms (B20000) to prevent buffer underruns and M20 minimum feedrate
+*   M206 - set home offsets.
+This sets the X,Y,Z coordinates of the endstops (and is added to the {X,Y,Z}_HOME_POS configuration options (and is also added to the coordinates, if any, provided to G82, as with earlier firmware)
 *   M220 - set build speed mulitplying S:factor in percent ; aka "realtime tuneing in the gcode".
 So you can slow down if you have islands in one height-range, and speed up otherwise.
+*   M221 - set the extrude multiplying S:factor in percent
+*   M400 - Finish all buffered moves.

+Temperature variables:
 *   M301 - Set PID parameters P I and D
-*   M400 - Finish all buffered moves.
+*   M302 - Allow cold extrudes
+*   M303 - PID relay autotune S<temperature> sets the target temperature. (default target temperature = 150C)

 Advance: